gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Data/Encoding/Gapotchenko.FX.Data.Encoding.Base24/README.md

 stream.Read(...); // block N
 ```

+The streaming encoder and decoder can be used to [iteratively transcode the data from one encoding to another](../Gapotchenko.FX.Data.Encoding#transcoding-between-various-binary-to-text-encodings).

 ## Available Base24 Algorithms

 Base24 family of binary-to-text data encodings consists of the following algorithms with predefined parameters: